percona/percona-xtradb-cluster/doc/source/configure.rst

 Next Steps: Bootstrap the first node
 ================================================================================

-After you configure all your nodes, initialize |PXC| by bootstrapping the first node according to the procedure described in :ref:`bootstrap`.
+After you configure all your nodes, initialize Percona XtraDB Cluster by bootstrapping the first node according to the procedure described in :ref:`bootstrap`.